Hmlynch/Excel-Fundamentals/README.md

 ### Learning Excel Data Analysis:

 Curt Frye throughout this course describes how you can utilize excel to proceed with the data analysis process using varying techniques, functions, and methods.
-The following concepts that are focused on in this course are the Foundational Concepts of Data Analysis; Visualizing Data; Testing a Hypothesis; Utilizing Data Distributions; Measuring Covariance and Correlation; Calculating Probabilities, Combinations, and Permutations; and lastly Performing Bayesian Analysis.
+The following concepts that are focused on in this course are: the Foundational Concepts of Data Analysis; Visualizing Data; Testing a Hypothesis; Utilizing Data Distributions; Measuring Covariance and Correlation; Calculating Probabilities, Combinations, and Permutations; and lastly Performing Bayesian Analysis.

 ##### Software Used: